-In this op-ed from the British Medical Journal, Greg Elder, deputy director of MSF-France, discusses the current crisis in Syria.
+In this op-ed published in the British Medical Journal, Greg Elder, deputy director of operation for Doctors Without Borders/Médecins Sans Frontières (MSF) in France, discusses the current crisis in Syria.

-This article originally appeared in the British Medical Journal.
+This article originally appeared in the British Medical Journal on February 14, 2012.

 Four months ago en route to work I read an article about how the blood transfusion services in Syria had been taken over by the Ministry of Defense as a means to target patients injured in demonstrations against the government.
 I found this deeply disturbing and described it as a “violation of medicine” in an email to some senior colleagues later that day.
 As the world watches the conflict unfold in Syria, principles and ethics may seem a little academic and self-righteous, but ethical principles underlie our very claims to civilization and humanity.
 For the medical profession, the Hippocratic Oath forms a binding contract between practitioners and society, outlining the responsibilities we have toward our patients and the communities in which we work.
 Even in times of conflict, in fact especially in times of conflict, there are international rules and ethical principles that protect health facilities, medical staff, and patients’ access to care.